apache/mesos/docs/mesos-developers-guide.md

 9. Make sure to pull in any changes that have been committed to master branch.
 Using Git, do this via something like:
     1. `git checkout master`
     2. `git pull`
-    3. `git co my_branch`
+    3. `git checkout my_branch`
     4. Check the output of `git diff master` and make sure it lists only your changes.
-If other changes you did not make are listed, try a rebase to bring your branch up to date with master.
+If other changes you did not make are listed, try `git rebase master` to bring your branch up to date with master.

 ### Submit your patch
 1. You're ready to submit your patch for review!